-Key provider responsibilities
+2.2 Key provider responsibilities:

-- The provider must comply with all relevant legislation and insurance requirements. - The provider should deliver the funded entitlements consistently to all parents, whether in receipt of 15 or 30 hours and regardless of whether they opt to pay for optional services or consumables.
+- The provider must comply with all relevant legislation and insurance requirements specified. - The provider should deliver the funded entitlements consistently to all parents, whether in receipt of 15 or 30 hours and regardless of whether they opt to pay for optional services or consumables.
 This means that the provider should be clear and communicate to parents details about the days and times that they offer funded places, along with their services and charges.
-Those children accessing the funded entitlements should receive the same quality and access to provision. - The provider must follow the EYFS and have clear safeguarding policies and procedures in place that link to the Surrey Safeguarding Children's Board (SSCB) Procedures Manual guidance for recognising, responding, reporting and recording suspected or actual abuse. - The provider must have arrangements in place to support children with special educational needs and/or disabilities (SEND).
+Those children accessing the funded entitlements should receive the same quality and access to provision. - The provider must follow the EYFS and have clear safeguarding policies and procedures in place that link to the Surrey Safeguarding Children's Partnership (SSCP) Procedures Manual for recognising, responding, reporting and recording suspected or actual abuse. - The provider must have arrangements in place to support children with special educational needs and/or disabilities (SEND).
 These arrangements should include a clear approach to identifying and responding to SEND.
-Providers should utilise the SEN inclusion fund and Disability Access Fund to deliver effective support, whilst making information available about their SEND offer to parents. - The provider should identify children who qualify for Early Years Pupil Premium and promote this offer to parents.
+Providers should utilise the Early Intervention Funding to deliver effective support, whilst making information available about their SEND offer to parents. - The provider should identify children who qualify for Early Years Pupil Premium and promote this offer to parents.

-3: Safeguarding
+3 Safeguarding

-SCC has overarching responsibility for safeguarding and promoting the welfare of all children and young people in their area.
-In Surrey we work to the Surrey Safeguarding Children's Board (SSCB) Procedures (www.surreyscb.org.uk) which include a number of statutory functions under the 1989 and 2004 Children Acts, Childcare Act 2006, Childcare (Disqualification) Regulations 2009, Working Together to Safeguard Children 2018 guidance and Keeping Children Safe in Education 2018 legislation.

-The provider must follow the EYFS and have clear safeguarding policies and procedures in place that are in line with local guidance and procedures for responding to and reporting suspected or actual abuse and neglect.
+- 3.1 SCC has overarching responsibility for safeguarding and promoting the welfare of all children and young people in their area.
+In Surrey we work to the Surrey Safeguarding Children's Partnership (SSCP) Procedures (www.surreyscp.org.uk) which include a number of statutory functions under the 1989 and 2004 Children Acts, Childcare Act 2006, Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 ("the 2018 regulations"), What to do if you are worried a child is being abused 2015, Working Together to Safeguard Children 2018 guidance and Keeping Children Safe in Education 2020 legislation. - 3.2 The provider must follow the EYFS and have clear safeguarding policies and procedures in place that are in line with local guidance and procedures for responding to and reporting suspected or actual abuse and neglect.
 A lead practitioner must take responsibility for safeguarding and all staff must have training to identify signs of abuse and neglect.
-The provider must have regard to Working Together to Safeguard Children 2018

-In line with the settings safeguarding children policy and procedures, if an allegation is made against the owner, manager or any other employee/volunteer of the setting (including office/kitchen/cleaning staff) whether paid or unpaid, FEE/FEET funding may be withdrawn by SCC.
+The provider must have regard to Working Together to Safeguard Children 2018. - 3.3 In line with the settings safeguarding children policy and procedures, if an allegation is made against the owner, manager or any other employee/volunteer of the setting (including office/kitchen/cleaning staff) whether paid or unpaid, FEE/FEET funding may be withdrawn by SCC.
 This is dependent on the outcome of the investigation into the allegation, and whether the setting has breached the conditions of the Provider Agreement.
-The setting must comply with the advice of the Local Authority Designated Officer (LADO) and any compliance and welfare notices issued by Ofsted and inform the SCC Early Education Safeguarding team, of any action taken to safeguard the children in their care.

-If the provider fails to comply, the process for termination and withdrawal of funding will be followed.
+The setting must comply with the advice of the Local Authority Designated Officer (LADO) and any compliance and welfare notices issued by Ofsted and inform the SCC Education Safeguarding team, of any action taken to safeguard the children in their care. - 3.4 If the provider fails to comply, the process for termination and withdrawal of funding will be followed.